gecoet/SynapseWorkspace/README.md

 # SynapseWorkspace
-Synapse Workspace deployment with ARM templates
+- Synapse Workspace deployment with a dedicated SQL Pool and Spark Pool.

 ## DISCLAIMER